dmitry-hcp/otus-qa-js-2024-09-ivanov/readme.md

-here are my soltions for OTUSghbdtn
+here are my soltions for OTUS
+second change